Zelalem-E-Chekole/JavaFxCrud/README.md

 -> run the sql file in this repository using the source command source filepath to the StudentCrud.sql file

--> In the FXMLController.java file change to username and password to match that of your mysql database and when you set up the Connection maka sure the path to the database including the host is correct
+-> In the FXMLController.java file change the username and password to match that of your mysql database and when you set up the Connection maka sure the path to the database including the host is correct